When running a business, no one wants to create more work for themselves.

 Stakeholders and regulatory agencies can see how much money is earned and spent throughout the fiscal year within your company.

-It’s important to prioritise a business audit, as it ensures your financial statements are up to date and accurate.
+It’s important to prioritize a business audit, as it ensures your financial statements are up to date and accurate.

 What are the benefits of conducting a business audit?